Best Practices for Inventory Auditing: A Comprehensive Guide

 Common methods include:

-• Physical Inventory Counts: Conduct manual stock counts to cross-verify records.
+• Equipment Inventory Counts: Conduct manual checks of machinery, such as excavators, loaders, and dump trucks, to cross-verify records.

-• Inventory Observation: Monitor staff during stock counts to ensure adherence to procedures.
+• Inventory Observation: Monitor staff during equipment checks and tool audits to ensure proper procedures are followed.

 Fast Fact